ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-manage-volume-containers.md

 <properties
-   pageTitle="管理 StorSimple 磁碟區容器 | Microsoft Azure"
-   description="說明如何使用 StorSimple Manager 服務磁碟區容器頁面新增、修改或刪除磁碟區容器。"
-   services="storsimple"
-   documentationCenter="NA"
-   authors="SharS"
+   pageTitle="Manage your StorSimple volume containers | Microsoft Azure" description="Explains how you can use the StorSimple Manager service volume containers page to add, modify, or delete a volume container." services="storsimple" documentationCenter="NA" authors="SharS"